 We have a commitment to provide, under certain conditions, up to \$5,000,000 per year through December 2014 to an existing operator for expansion of the 37 properties they lease from us.
 The estimated yield of this commitment is 9.5% plus the positive difference, if any, between the average yields on the U.S. Treasury 10-year note for the five days prior to funding, minus 420 basis points.
-As of March 31, 2014, no funds have been requested under this commitment.
+As of June 30, 2014, no funds have been requested under this commitment and it is highly unlikely any funds will be expended based on the lease termination date.